Home Case of Week Home Jobs Conferences Fellowships Books

 (3) Don't forget to check out the Books of the Month on the left side of the Home Page, and the Mystery Case on the right side of the Home Page.

-Case of the Week #320
+Case #320

-Clinical History:
+Clinical history:

 A 30 year old man presented with phimosis.
 A white plaque lesion was noted on his glans penis, measuring 0.7 x 0.6 cm in size, which was biopsied.

-Micro images:
+Microscopic images:

 What is your diagnosis?

-Balanitis xerotica obliterans
+Diagnosis: Balanitis xerotica obliterans

 Discussion:

 Balanitis xerotica obliterans, also known as lichen sclerosus of genitalia, is the male equivalent of lichen sclerosus et atrophicus of the vulva, a chronic and atrophic mucocutaneous condition.
-It is the most common cause of pathological phimosis in boys, and may also cause narrowing of the urethral meatus and paraphimosis.
-It also affects middle-aged men.
+It is the most common cause of pathological phimosis in boys and may also cause narrowing of the urethral meatus and paraphimosis.
+It also affects middle aged men.

 Clinically, it presents as a gray-white, irregular geographic foci of atrophy in the inner foreskin, glans or perimeatal area, with variable erosion, ulceration and raised pearly white areas.
 Microscopy shows a thinning or thickening of epidermis with orthokeratotic hyperkeratosis.
 There is also lamina propria thickening and loss of structures due to edema, sclerosis or hyalinization.
 The basal layer shows vacuolar degeneration, accompanied by diffuse fibrosis and a deep lymphocytic infiltrate.
 Atypical cases may have epithelial changes of penile intraepithelial neoplasia (PeIN), usually differentiated.

-Due to the association with low grade keratinizing squamous cell carcinoma (Am J Surg Pathol 2003;27:1448, Am J Surg Pathol 2004;28:895, BJU Int 2013;111:970), biopsy is recommended if not resolved after circumcision (BJU Int 2006;98:74), and by other authors in all cases (J Urol 2007;178:2268).
+Due to the association with low grade keratinizing squamous cell carcinoma, biopsy is recommended if not resolved after circumcision and by other authors in all cases (Am J Surg Pathol 2003;27:1448, Am J Surg Pathol 2004;28:895, BJU Int 2013;111:970, BJU Int 2006;98:74, J Urol 2007;178:2268).